xuanyuan14/xuanyuan14.github.io/_pages/about.md

 More
 ======
-During 2022-2023, I have received special offers from Kwai (快star), Baidu (Aidu), Tencent (技术大咖), Xiaohongshu (RedStar).
+During 2022-2023, I have received special offers from Kwai (快Star), Baidu (AIDU), Tencent (技术大咖), Xiaohongshu (RedStar).
 As a result, I will be working at Xiaohongshu (Xingin Information Technology Beijing Co, Ltd) from July 2023!
 My hobbies mainly focus on popular music, comic and animation.
 No music, no life! 🤠🎵🎶
 Everybody loves Misaka Mikoto! ⚡️